 Is the Theater open?

-The Theater is currently closed for renovations.
-We anticipate reopening in early 2021.
+The Theater is currently closed for renovations and will reopen in 2021.

 Is the cafeteria available?